carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 - Diversity and Inclusion TaskForce: Tracy Teal, Malvika Sharan, SherAaron Hurt, Kari Jordan
 - Past members and continuous supporters: Greg Wilson, Jason Williams, Mateusz Kuzak, Tracy Teal, Alix Keener, Jonah Duckles, Jamie Hadwin, Rayna Harris, Maneesha Sane
 - CarpentryCon 2018 Volunteers from UCD: They are very crucial for this event while we are not on site.
 A special shout out to each of them.

+#### Twitter

+We have a Twitter account dedicated to CarpentryCon feed, [follow us](https://twitter.com/CarpentryCon)!
+We would love to see your pictures and tweets about CarpentryCon.
+Use the **#carpentrycon2018** hashtag to tag CarpentryCon.

+#### T-shirts
+Would you like to have a keepsake of this momentus occasion for the Carpentries?
+Order yourself a t-shirt to show your pride.
+More information will be added [here](https://github.com/carpentries/carpentrycon/blob/master/taskforce_misc/CarpentryCon-tshirt.md) in a few days to ensure you have your shirt for CarpentryCon!

 #### Technical Support